Kim Arata - Geneva College

 Academic Distinctives

-Kim Arata is continuing coursework to earn her Clinical Doctorate in Speech Pathology from Loma Linda University.
+Kim Arata earned her Clinical Doctorate in Speech Pathology from Loma Linda University.

 In April 2022, Kim Arata presented the topic, “The Role of Spirituality in Holistic Care: A Call to Action for Speech-Language Pathology” at the Pennsylvania Speech Language Hearing Association Annual Convention.